flowtoolz/flowtoolz.github.io/_posts/2018-03-17-swift-observer.md

 ---
-title: "Reactive Observing in Swift"
+title: "SwiftObserver: Elegant Reactive Observing in Swift"
 layout: post
-excerpt: A simple flexible super easy library for reactive Swift programming
+excerpt: "Three fundamental primitives for clean architecting in Swift: Observer, Observable & Variable.
+Stupid easy, safe, readable, flexible, non-intrusive, sweet."
 image_url: /blog-images/software-development/reactive-swift-programming/pyramid.jpeg
 ---

+<img style="margin-left:auto;margin-right:auto;display:block;" src="/blog-images/software-development/reactive-swift-programming/pyramid.jpeg" width="100%">

+<i>Care about the code?
+Jump over to [<u>SwiftObserver on Github</u>](https://github.com/flowtoolz/Flowtoolz/tree/master/Code/swift/SwiftObserver/).</i>

 Recently I've been discussing app architecture a lot with colleagues.
 As ever so often, our main question was: How do we propagate information from the bottom of the hierarchy to the top?

-<img style="margin-left:auto;margin-right:auto;display:block;" src="/blog-images/software-development/reactive-swift-programming/pyramid.jpeg" width="100%">

 Delegates came up and where quickly dismissed.
 Notifications came up and where quickly dismissed.
 Closures came up and were embraced.
 Functional stuff is all the craze.
 For good reasons.